audreyfeng13/ring-report/README.md

 - Provides local weather conditions, including current temperature, the low and high for the day, what it feels like, and weather description
 - Flags anything concerning, such as dips in readiness and sleep scores or potentially problematic weather conditions
 - Shows AI-powered insights on workouts logged and the effects of those on scores
-- Makes recommendations for training and sleep based on scores and workouts logged
+- Makes recommendations for training and sleep based on scores, workouts logged, and barometric pressure
 - Allows user to log their workouts, including date, duration, and type of workout
+- Sliders for logging workout intensity, soreness, joint pain, and fatigue
+- Displays workout log

 ---